x302justice/pyshell/README.md

 [what this is]
 a python terminal that runs shell scripts

+[quide]

+you can add your own modules to this terminal. to do so, you need to go into /opt/ in the terminal directory and drop a shell file there. the shell files included do depend on pre-existing terminal commands, but if you feel like it, why not try making something with this shell

 [license]

 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or